rxdu/notes/docs/system/network/time-sync-using-ptp.md

 ### 2.6 Check clock synchronization

-* Check time synchronization between PHC and the Grandmaster clock
+* Check time synchronization between PHC and the Grandmaster clock (on PTP slave)

     Look at output of the **ptp4l**: